 There are several important themes in ‘Because I could not stop for Death’.
 The most obvious of these are mortality and death.
 What makes this poem’s take on these two themes so interesting is that they are depicted from a position of immortality.
 The speaker is already in the afterlife when she’s describing her experiences with death.
-This leads into another theme, immortality.
+This leads to another theme, immortality.
 This is part of the reason why the speaker is so calm throughout the majority of the poem.
-Such themes are also explored in other poetry by Emily Dickinson.
+Such themes are also explored in other Emily Dickinson poems.

 Tone and Mood

 This poem has a very distinct tone and mood.
-The tone is the voice of the poet/speaker in the poem is calm and measured.
+The tone which is the voice of the poet or speaker in the poem is calm and measured.
 She is aware of what is happening around her but is not overly emotional about it.
 This is maintained throughout the first few stanzas until the speaker gets closer to death.
-This is when things start to shift a little and the tone becomes more sinister.
-This is seen through words like “Chill” and “quivering”. the last lines bring back in the peace of the first part of the poem as the speaker matter-of-factly states that the horse’s heads are pointed towards eternity.
+At this point, things start to shift a little and the tone becomes more sinister.
+This is seen through words like “Chill” and “quivering”.
+The last lines bring back the peace of the first part of the poem as the speaker matter-of-factly states that the horse’s heads are pointed towards eternity.

 The mood of a poem is the emotional experience that the poet is attempting to create for the reader.
 It is what the reader should feel while reading and after finishing the poem.
 In the case of this particular poem, the tone and mood are tied together.